-- Cost of Equity Plans: The total cost of the company's equity plans is unreasonable - Dilution and Burn Rate: Dilution and burn rate are unreasonable, where the cost of the plan cannot be calculated due to lack of relevant historical data - Plan Amendment Provisions: The provisions do not meet ISS guidelines - Non-Employee Director Participation: Participation of directors is discretionary or unreasonable - Pay for performance: There is a disconnect between CEO pay and the company's performance - Repricing Stock Options: The plan expressly permits the repricing of stock options without shareholder approval - Problematic Pay Practices: The plan is a vehicle for problematic pay practices.
+- Cost of Equity Plans: The total cost of the company's equity plans is unreasonable; - Dilution and Burn Rate: Dilution and burn rate are unreasonable, where the cost of the plan cannot be calculated due to lack of relevant historical data. - Plan Amendment Provisions: The provisions do not meet ISS guidelines as set out in this section. - Non-Employee Director Participation: Participation of directors is discretionary or unreasonable. - Pay for performance: There is a disconnect between CEO pay and the company's performance. - Repricing Stock Options: The plan expressly permits the repricing of stock options without shareholder approval and the company has repriced options within the past three years. - Problematic Pay Practices: The plan is a vehicle for problematic pay practices.